Skip to main content

 When to use

-• Testing configuration changes (model settings, trackers, filters) against a known clip
+• Testing configuration changes (model settings, zones, filters, motion) against a known clip

 Place the clip you want to replay in a location accessible to Frigate (for example /media/frigate/ or the repository debug/ folder when developing).
-Then add a temporary camera to your config/config.yml like this:
+Then add a temporary camera to your config/config.yml:

 cameras: